96boards/documentation/consumer/dragonboard/dragonboard845c/installation/board-recovery.md

     LOG: INFO: Will issue reset/power off 100 useconds, if this hangs check if watchdog is enabled
     LOG: INFO: bsp_target_reset() 0

+*Note*: Linaro regularly publishes development builds for the bootloader package.
+Instead of flashing the most recent bootloader release, users might want to experiment with development builds, which can be found at http://snapshots.linaro.org/96boards/dragonboard845c/linaro/rescue/latest/.

 ### UFS provisioning

-UFS provisioning is not support yet.
+UFS provisioning is not supported yet.

 ### Booting into fastboot